wp-plugins/flexytalk-widget/readme.txt

 **FREE PLAN:**

 After registering for a free trial account, you can enjoy all the functions of FlexyTalk within minutes.
-The free plan is activated automatically when your trial period has expired, and you don't buy one of the paid plans.
-No credit card or any payment information needed to signup for the free trial account.
-Afer the trial, your free account never expires.
+No credit card or any payment information needed to signup for the Free Plan.
 It includes: